 On show were the paintings and artwork confiscated from the royal family and French nobility – 537 in all.

-The department of paintings is the most popular with almost 7500 paintings.
+The Department of Paintings at the Louvre is the most popular, with almost 7500 paintings.

-The total area of Louvre’s galleries measures 652,300 square feet.
+The total area of the Louvre’s galleries measures 652,300 square feet.
 That is almost 15 acres!

 The galleries are divided into three wings – the Denon, Richelieu, and Sully wings.
 Each of these wings has more than 70 rooms.

-Once he added more than 5000 pieces to Louvre Museum and got it named after himself – Musée Napoleon.
+Once he added more than 5000 pieces to Louvre Museum and named it after himself – Musée Napoleon.

-After Bonaparte was defeated in the Battle of Waterloo in 1815, the Museum returned most of the items to their rightful owners and went back to its original name.
+After Bonaparte lost in the Battle of Waterloo in 1815, the museum returned most of the items to their rightful owners and returned to their original name.

-Louvre is bang in the middle of Paris’s monumental zone
+7. Louvre is bang in the middle of Paris’ monumental zone

-This 5 KMs (3.1 Miles) architectural line of monuments is also known as the Voie Triomphale.
+This 5 km (3.1 miles) of the architectural line of monuments is also known as the Voie Triomphale.